Most Odd-Degree Binary Forms Fail to Primitively Represent a Square: Introduction

-As is evident from~\eqref{eq-triv}, what makes the problem of studying rational solutions to the superelliptic equation $y^2 = F(x,z)$ trivial is that the coordinates of a solution are allowed to have common factors.
-Indeed, the problem of studying \emph{primitive integer solutions} --- triples $(x_0,c,z_0) \in \mathbb{Z}^3$ such that $c^2 = F(x_0,z_0)$ and $\gcd(x_0,z_0) = 1$ (i.e., \emph{proper} representations of a square by the binary form $F$) --- is considerably more interesting.
-In~\cite[Theorem 1$'$]{MR1348707}, Darmon and Granville prove that $y^2 = F(x,z)$ has finitely many primitive integer solutions when $F$ is separable of degree $2n+1 \geq 5$ (see also~\cite{MR1479291}, where Darmon dubs this result ``Faltings plus epsilon'').
-Given this analogue of Faltings' Theorem, it is natural to hope that an analogue of Bhargava's strong asymptotic form holds for primitive integer solutions to superelliptic equations.
-More concretely, one might reasonably expect that most integral odd-degree binary forms fail to \emph{properly} represent a square.
+is a solution to the equation $y^2 = F(x,z)$, and in fact, the subscheme $S_F \subset \BP_\BQ^2(2,2n+1,2)$ cut out by this equation is isomorphic to $\mathbb{P}_{\BQ}^1$.
+On the other hand, the problem of studying \emph{primitive integer solutions} --- triples $(x_0,y_0,z_0) \in \mathbb{Z}^3$ such that $y_0^2 = F(x_0,z_0)$ and $\gcd(x_0,z_0) = 1$ --- is considerably more interesting.
+For instance, a result of Darmon and Granville states that $y^2 = F(x,z)$ has only finitely many primitive integer solutions (see~\cite[Theorem~1']{MR1348707}).
+Given this analogue of Faltings' Theorem, it is natural to expect that an analogue of Bhargava's strong asymptotic form holds for primitive integer solutions to superelliptic equations.
+The purpose of this paper is to prove this expectation, i.e., that most integral odd-degree binary forms fail to \emph{primitively} represent a square.